baasman/qualipy/README.md

 ## Qualipy

-Qualipy is a data monitoring and quality library.
+Qualipy is a library designed to track and monitor real-time data and provide anomaly detection on that data.

 ## Install